 Mushroom Hazelnut Tart

 This mushroom hazelnut tart from The New York Times could make a great vegetarian Christmas dinner idea.
 This one can be made well in advance, to save stress on Christmas day.

-Sweet Potato and Kale Pie
+Sweet Potato and Kale Pie for Vegetarian Christmas Dinner

 This sweet potato and kale pie from Healthy Magazine looks like a proper winter warmer.
 This can be served with extra green vegetables like steamed broccoli or green beans for added nourishment on Christmas day.

 Spinach and Feta Quiche